 Any student with a documented disability is encouraged to contact the lab director as early in the semester as possible so that we may arrange reasonable accommodations.
+The concept review quizzes are designed to take approximately 20 minutes.
+Since sufficient time must be allotted for completion of the experiment itself, those students who wish to utilize extended time accommodations will take their concept reviews in the Academic Testing Center outside of their regular lab time.
 If you have a chronic condition or a sports schedule that may result in missing more than one lab, please see the lab director about setting up an alternative lab session in case you miss your own.